idoven/frontend-challenge/README.md

 # React Coding Challenge
 This code challenge tests your skills in react.js (using Typescript, Javascript), testing and modular design.
 The purpose of the application is to correctly displaying in a graphical interface and Electrocardiogram (ECG).
+Yo can find the example file you need to work with in the data directory.

 We are looking for the challenge participant to read the file in data, that represent a long ECG recording, and show in a human scale way in the screen of the device.